rickmansfield/6-1-4_Project_Chore_Door/readme.md

 ## Skills:
 - For the most up to date list of my skills please visit my portfolio using the link above.
-- At the time of this publication
+- At the time of this publication my skills were...
 ### FRONTEND:
 - React.js, Redux, Hooks, Context API, Jest, Yum, Axios, Javascript, HTML, CSS, Ant Design, RESTful API Design, JSX
 ### BACKEND: